abdulhannanali/the-eventsource-demo/README.md

 ### State of Browser support for EventSource

 EventSource is definitely not the priority for new browsers when it comes to a unidirectional push standard.
 Internet explorer does not implement it and Edge seems to have [no plans](https://github.com/w3c/ServiceWorker/issues/947#issuecomment-255626995) to inroduce it within it's own browser.
 Unlike WebSockets, [EventSource](https://github.com/w3c/ServiceWorker/issues/947) is not exposed in Service Workers too, you are better off thinking about **HTTP/2, WebSockets, WebRTC** for your realtime communication logic.

-As these newer technologies are well thought approach for realtime and have a wider developer community by now.
+### Text only protocol

+EventSource is good for textual communication only and falls it's mark when it comes to binary data, because of the nature of protocol, and rules governing the communication and appropriate parsing.
+Meanwhile, WebSockets allow you to do binary communication efficiently using the Blob API in browsers which provides an abstraction over the binray data, speeding things up for the client.

 ## Contributing